Welsh Water hires former Sydney Water executive as new boss

 Mr Cheroux will join the company on October 6 and formally take on the role of chief executive in 2026.

-Not-for-profit utility Welsh Water was ordered to pay a £40 million fine in March last year after the industry watchdog found it misreported leaks and water usage over a five-year period.
+Not-for-profit utility Welsh Water agreed to pay nearly £40 million to customers in March last year after the industry watchdog found it misreported leaks and water usage over a five-year period.

 Ofwat said it was “indefensible” that the firm “misled customers and regulators on its record of tackling leakage and saving water”.